 What is the best neighborhood in Porto to live in?

-The best areas to live in Porto will largely depend on what you are looking for.
-For example, if you want to live in a central location, Baixa, Cedofeita, and Boavista are good places to choose from to find your dream property.
+The best areas to live in in Porto will depend on your needs.
+For example, if you want to live in a central location, Baixa, Cedofeita, and Boavista are good places to find your dream property.

 If you are moving with a family, consider Foz do Douro, by the Atlantic Ocean, which has all the amenities you need, plus a long promenade to enjoy your weekends.
 Bonfim and Campanhã are also excellent up-and-coming areas to consider.
 Vila Nova de Gaia is also a good choice, where you can admire stunning views of Porto and which also offers lovely houses for families.